lmparppei/Beat/README.md

 Beat is originally a fork of **Writer** by Hendrik Noeller (https://github.com/HendrikNoeller/Writer/) and about a third of the code still originates from his work, especially within the magnificent continuous Fountain parser.

-This started as a personal project as I needed a simple, multi-window and lightweight screenwriting application for my own films, preferrably using Fountain files.
-The ones that existed were weird, expensive and/or cumbersome or even lacked some pretty important features - such as automatic and visible scene numbering while writing.
-At this point Beat pretty much outdoes most of the commercial Fountain editors, with certain limitations, of course.
+This started as a personal project as I needed a simple, multi-window, lightweight screenwriting application for my own films.
+The Fountain screenwriting apps that existed were weird, expensive, cumbersome or even lacked some pretty important features - such as automatic and visible scene numbering while writing.
+At this point Beat pretty much outdoes most of the commercial Fountain editors, with certain limitations and quirks, though.

-There is an iOS version on the way, scheduled for release in mid-2020.
-It won't be free (very cheap though), but a big chunk of its code is still under GPL.
-Parts of Beat are under MIT license.
+There is a working iOS prototype, but its development is on hiatus right now, as I'm working on my own films.
+The mobile version won't be free, but a big chunk of its code is still under GPL.

-I am an artist and a filmmaker, so my programming skills are somewhat limited.
+I not a real programmer but an artist and a filmmaker, and it really shows in the code.
 I'm open to any suggestions, improvements, feedback and collaboration.

-## Latest release: Beat 1.1.0i
+## Latest release: Beat 1.1.0j

 **Features**
 * Minimalistic UI that stays out of the way